( of )

 Incorrect: 0

 A 10 year old boy complains of severe right ear pain of one week’s duration.
 Diplopia started two days ago.
-Examination shows cloudiness and redness of the right eardrum (tympanum).
+Examination shows cloudiness and redness of the right eardrum (tympanic membrane).
 He has reduced abduction of the right eye and esotropia.
 The optic fundus examination is normal.
 Imaging shows opacification of the right petrous apex.

 • Review Topic